Driving in Jordan is the best way to see all that this spectacular country has to offer but here are some things you need to know first!

 Driving in Jordan: Everything You Need To Know

-In most of the countries we’ve visited it has always been an experience driving with the locals but driving in Jordan was definitely one of the more unique places to drive.
+In most of the countries we’ve visited, it has always been an experience driving with the locals but driving in Jordan was definitely one of the more unique places to drive.
 We really wanted to experience the countryside so we decided to rent a car on our way from Amman to Petra.

 Self-driving in Jordan allowed us to go much more off-the-beaten track which we loved!
 Between driving the scenic Kings Highway, the rural roads and the fast freeway, we’ve put together a list of all the things you need to know about driving in Jordan!